 “I see that you’re riding in a middle gear”

-“I saw you get your bike over that big rock”
+or “I saw you get your bike over that big rock”

 Effective praise can help your child recognize his/her accomplishments and boost confidence on and off the bike!
+This is just one step to help our own kids love mountain biking.

 Go to: MTB with Kids Tip #7 Enjoy the Journey